ovh/prescience-client/README.md

 You can request a token [here](https://survey.ovh.com/index.php/379341?lang=en)

+You have 2 ways of runing the client :
+* with docker
+* with python, in this case you will need at least `python 3.5`

 ## Build and run it with docker

 On the root directory of `python-client` there is a `Dockerfile`.